ai-driven-dev/prompts/README.md

 # Rules
 - Emoji are not components.
-- Do not extract image content.
+- No need to detail photography.

 # Output Format Example
 ```yml